airspot-dev/krules/libs/krules-core/README.md

 # krules-core

-This is the python core package of [KRules](https://github.com/airspot-dev/krules).
+This is the python core package of KRules, contains all base components to make ruleset work.